KainosSoftwareLtd/vision-processing-web-tool/README.md

 !["How to crop a satellite image"](https://github.com/KainosSoftwareLtd/vision-processing-web-tool/blob/master/Screen%20Shot%202018-02-13%20at%2009.24.07.png?raw=true)

+## Project Setup

 At this stage an assumption will be made that you have the repository cloned in whatever permutation you prefer (VM / no VM)

-## Project Setup

 1. With the repo cloned you&#39;ll need to change directory into vision-processing-web-tool

-2. Set up a virtual environment to work in using the command &#39;virtualenv vision-processing&#39; in the terminal.
-3. activate the virtual environment (see read me in foler if unsure)
-4. Change directory into web-app and run &#39;pip install –r requirements.txt&#39;
+2. To setup - check out the read me file in the parent folder for the project - follow each step.

+3. On your browser of choice go to localhost:5000 to get to the web app

       a.
-This grabs our dependencies

-5. Once that&#39;s done you can run the app with &#39;python app.py&#39;
-6. I&#39;d recommend downloading chromium to view the web app
+I recommend downloading chrome as the browser (most tested)

-7. On your browser of choice go to localhost:5000 to get to the web app
-8. After you&#39;ve opened the web app you can select images, tag them and train your own machine learning model and test it yourself!
+4. After you&#39;ve opened the web app you can select images, tag them and train your own machine learning model and test it yourself!

-**Adding data**

-- Get the dataset you want to use in the virtual machine
-- From there you can upload them on the website to append them
+### Adding Data to the Tool

+1. Ensure you have your dataset in a single folder.

+2. Can you upload the data through the tool using the 'upload' functionality.

-- However, if you need to add a lot of images at once put them in the directory /web-app/static/images/uploads/untagged
+3. If you want to move a lot of images at once (or seeing upload issues) you can manually put them in the directory /web-app/static/images/uploads/untagged

 **Tips**

 1. Make sure your images have different names - we use the name as an ID (for the visoon too!

-2. To 'reset' and delete all the images / tags you will need delete the named tags (not the untagged folder) in these directories.
+2. To 'reset' and delete all the images / tags you will need delete the named tag folders (not the untagged folder) in these directories.

 - webapp/static/images/uploads
 - webapp/tensorflow_images/master